 Conditions under which projects are implemented can change before and during implementation.
-All such changes must be in the TIP before they can actually occur on the ground.
+All such changes must be in the TIP before they can occur on the ground.
 For that reason, the TIP often is amended.
-For the most current status on any given project, the sponsoring agency or the MRMPO staff should be contacted.
+For the most up-to-date status on any given project, the sponsoring agency or MRMPO staff should be contacted.

-The process of amending the TIP involves with "administrative" or "full" amendments.
-Full amendments require Policy Committee approval with a 30-day public participation and comment period.
+The process of amending the TIP includes both "administrative" or "full" amendments.
+Full amendments require Policy Committee approval with a 21-day public participation and comment period.
 Federal regulations do not require this process for administrative amendments, so they are accomplished through staff action.
-Table 3 on the following page describes the amendment process in detail.
+Table 1 on the following page describes the amendment process in detail.

-Table 3: TIP Amendment Process
+Table 1: TIP Amendment Process

-Type of Change Federal Action Full Amend Admin Amend If it is NOT in the MTIP: Adding a state or federally funded (FHWA or FTA) project, or a project that requires an action by FHWA or FTA (any funding source), to the MTIP Approval if in first 3 years 4 2.
-Adding a regionally significant project to the MTIP (any funding source) Approval if in first 3 years √ 3.
-Adding a federally funded project that is funded with discretionary funds Notification ✓ 4.
-Adding a non-federally funded project that doesn't impact air quality conformity or require FHWA or FTA action to the MTIP Notification 4 If it is already in the MTIP: • 5.
-Deleting a state or federally funded project, or a project that requires an action by FHWA or FTA (any funding source), from the MTIP Approval if in first 3 years ✓ 6.
-Major change in scope of a project with state or federal funds, or a project with CMAQ funds that requires a new CMAQ eligibility finding, or a project that requires a new regional air quality conformity finding.
-Approval if in first 3 years ✓ 7.
-Advancing a project or phase of a project from the fourth year to the first three years of the MTIP Approval 1 8.
-Advancing an approved project or phase of a project from year two or three into the current year of the STIP Notification ✓ 9.
-Slipping an approved project or phase of a project from the current year of the STIP to a later year ✓ 10.
-Adding PE or ROW phase to an approved project in the first three years of the STIP Notification ✓ 11.
-Combining two or more approved projects into one project Notification ✓ 12.
-Splitting one approved project into two or more projects Notification √ 13.
-Minor technical corrections to make the printed STIP consistent with prior approvals Notification ✓ 14.
-Adding FHWA funds to an approved FTA-funded project Notification ✓ 15.
-Increasing or decreasing the federal funds of an FTA-funded project, without affecting fiscal constraint of the STIP Notification ✓ 16.
-Increasing or decreasing the federal funds of an FHWA-funded project, without affecting fiscal constraint of the STIP ✓
+Type of Change Federal Action Full Amend Admin Amend If it is NOT in the TIP: 1 Adding a state or federally funded (FHWA or FTA) project, or a project that requires an action by FHWA or FTA (any funding source), to the TIP Approval if in first 3 years ~ 2 Adding a regionally significant project to the TIP (any funding source) Approval if in first 3 years V 3 Adding a federally funded project that is funded with discretionary funds Notification ✓ 4 Adding a non-federally funded project that doesn't impact air quality conformity or require FHWA or FTA action to the TIP Notification 1 If it is already in the TIP: 5 Deleting a state or federally funded project, or a project that requires an action by FHWA or FTA (any funding source), from the TIP Approval if in first 3 years ~ 6 Major change in scope of a project with state or federal funds, or a project with CMAQ funds that requires a new CMAQ eligibility finding, or a project that requires a new regional air quality conformity finding.
+Approval if in first 3 years 1 7 Advancing a project or phase of a project from the fourth year to the first three years of the TIP $^{\ast\ast}$ Approval ~ 8 Advancing an approved project or phase of a project from year two or three into the current year of the STIP Notification ~ 9 Slipping an approved project or phase of a project from the current year of the STIP to a later year ~ 10 Adding PE or ROW phase to an approved project in the first three years of the STIP Notification $\checkmark$ 11 Combining two or more approved projects into one project Notification 1 12 Splitting one approved project into two or more projects Notification ~ 13 Minor technical corrections to make the printed STIP consistent with prior approvals Notification ~ 14 Adding FHWA funds to an approved FTA-funded project Notification 1 15 Increasing or decreasing the federal funds of an FTA-funded project, without affecting fiscal constraint of the STIP Notification ~ 16 Increasing or decreasing the federal funds of an FHWA-funded project, without affecting fiscal constraint of the STIP ✓

-^{}Funds from 49 USC Chapter 53 or 23 USC, excluding State Planning & Research funds, Metropolitan Planning funds, and most Emergency Relief funds.
+\Funds from 49 USC Chapter 53 or 23 USC, excluding State Planning & Research funds, Metropolitan Planning funds, and most Emergency Relief funds.

-^{}The federally approved STIP contains years one to three; year four is informational only.
+\\The federally approved STIP contains years one to three; year four is informational only.

-MRMPO 2021-2024 TIP Projects
+MRMPO 2024-2027 TIP Projects